-In the summer of 1993, the City of Austin went over two months without any rainfall.
+In the summer of 1993, the City of Austin had no rainfall for two months.
 Due to the lack of rain, record levels of water consumption were set.
 By examining the landscape sample, xeriscaping, house value (neighborhood influence), and irrigation methods impact on consumption in a very dry year was determined.
 Water treatment plant sizes and other water distribution capital cost are determined by the demand for water at the maximum peak day.
-Due to the long dry conditions, the summer of 1993 was very close to the maximum peak day.
+Due to the long dry conditions, the summer of 1993 was close to the maximum peak day water use.